Do Go On - 407 - The Real Pocahontas

 That's funny.

-And I was like, well, I feel sick.
+And they were like, well, I feel sick.

 And they're like, oh, she's doing it again.